AlessandroRestagno/Extended-Kalman-Filter-SDC-Term2-P1-Udacity/README.md

 In order to install the necessary libraries, use the [install-ubuntu.sh](install-ubuntu.sh).

-Compiling and executing the project
+## Compiling and executing the project
 These are the suggested steps:

-Clone the repo and cd to it on a Terminal.
+* Clone the repo and cd to it on a Terminal.
-Create the build directory: mkdir build cd build cmake ..
+* Create the build directory: mkdir build
+* cd build
+* cmake ..
-make: This will create two executables
+* make: This will create the executable ExtendedKF .
-ExtendedKF : EKF implementation.